treojs/treo/Readme.md

 ```

-Minimalistic high-level wrapper around IndexedDB inspired by [yields/store](https://github.com/yields/store).
+IndexedDB is not fun.
+That is the reason why I created indexed: minimalistic high-level wrapper around IndexedDB inspired by [yields/store](https://github.com/yields/store).
 It tryes to simplify low-level IndexedDB API in one function.
 Callback follows node.js style, where `error` is a first argument.
-It works for simple cases, which covers 90% of tasks, when you need to get all values from store or one by key.
+It works for simple cases, when you need to get all values from store or one by key.
+I think, it covers 90% use-cases.

 ## Installation